The Writing King Your Ethical Ghostwriter. Your Story, Done Right.

 Emotional safety in the interview process

 You can test for this in the consultation.
-Ask the writer to describe how they approach interviews on hard material.
-Listen for whether they have a working framework or whether they sound like they are improvising.
+Ask how they approach interviews on hard material.
+Listen for a working framework instead of improvisation.
 The answers should be specific.
 “I usually start with the easier ground and let the author bring up the hard topics in their own time” is a real answer.
-“We just talk and see where it goes” is a writer who has not done enough memoir to have developed a process.
-Both can produce books, but the first is the writer you want for material that matters.
-I talked with another author about this in my interview with memoirist Melissa Desveaux.
+“We just talk and see where it goes” comes from a writer who has not done enough memoir to have built a process.

 Voice on a personal register

-Ask for a sample chapter early in the engagement, or as part of the consultation if the writer will produce one.
-The sample is the only honest test for whether the writer can hit your voice on memoir-appropriate material.
-A serious memoir ghostwriter is happy to do a paid sample chapter before the larger commitment, because they know the voice question is the make-or-break for the project.
-The Book Discovery Intensive handles a formal version of this work, including a two-thousand-word sample, which is enough material to evaluate voice fit honestly before signing on for a full manuscript.
+Ask for a sample chapter early, or during the consultation if the writer will produce one.
+The sample is the only honest test of whether they can hit your voice on memoir material.
+A serious memoir ghostwriter is glad to write a paid sample before the larger commitment, because they know voice decides the project.

 The relationships question that nobody warns you about

 Your memoir will include people who are still alive.
-Some of them will read the book.
+Some will read the book.
 Some will have opinions about how they appear in it.
-A memoir ghostwriter who has done the work knows how to help you think through these decisions before the writing happens, not after.
+A memoir ghostwriter who has done the work helps you think those decisions through before the writing starts.
 Which scenes need to include the real names?
 Can any use composite characters?
 Which conversations can be reconstructed and which would create problems?
-The writer’s experience with these questions matters more than their writing skill, because the writing skill can be evaluated from samples and the relationship judgment can only be evaluated from how they talk about previous projects.

-Three patterns suggest the writer is not the right fit for memoir.
-The first is reluctance to discuss specific previous memoir projects, either because they have not done them or because the projects went badly.
-The second is vague answers to questions about interview process and emotional handling.
-A writer who actually does memoir has a working process and can describe it.
-The third is pricing that is dramatically below market for the size of the project.
-If the math does not work, the project will not work either, and you will discover this in month four.
+Three patterns say the writer is wrong for memoir.
+First, reluctance to discuss specific previous memoir projects, either because they have not done any or because the projects went badly.
+Second, vague answers about interview process and emotional handling.
+A writer who does memoir has a process and can describe it.
+Third, pricing far below market for the size of the project.

 The Guides That Get Your Book Written, Published, and Sold